cloudarxiv/ebpf-inside-out/advanced/task2/README.md

 In this task, we will extend our understanding of eBPF by implementing a program that parses ICMP packets and drops every odd packets.

 To achieve this you have to implement the following:
-1. **Fix the bounds checking error**: There is no bound checking logic in this program, so the program will be rejected by the verifier (test this by running ecli run after compiling it).
+1. **Implement the `parse_icmphdr` function**: This function should parse the ICMP header and return the ICMP type.
-2. **Implement the `parse_icmphdr` function**: This function should parse the ICMP header and return the ICMP type.
-The function should also perform bounds checking to ensure that it does not read beyond the end of the packet data.
+2. **Modify the main function**: In the main function, after parsing the Ethernet and IP headers, check if the packet is an ICMP echo request.
+If it is, check the sequence number of the ICMP packet.
+If the sequence number is odd, drop the packet.

 ## Running the eBPF program
 Set the ifindex of the network interface you want to attach the XDP program to.
 You can find the ifindex by running `ip link` and looking for the interface name (e.g., `eth0`, `ens33`, etc.).